 The Possible Institution is a project about institutions – real, desired, past, internal, fantastic – and the possibilities within them.
-The project is designed as a process that began with a series of meetings with the participants, Ina Valentinova, Yasen Vasilev, Lubomir Draganov, Stefan Ivanov, Maria Nalbantova, Martin Penev, Radostin Sedevchev, Miryana Todorova, Galena Sardamova, аnd Viktoria Draganova, and continues in the space of Swimming Pool as a public action accompanied by discussions, essays and workshops.
+The project is designed as a process that began with a series of meetings with the participants, Ina Valentinova, Yasen Vasilev, Lubomir Draganov, Stefan Ivanov, Maria Nalbantova, Martin Penev, Radostin Sedevchev, Miryana Todorova, Galena Sardamova, аnd Viktoria Draganova, and continues in the space of Swimming Pool as an exhibition and public action accompanied by performances, discussions, essays and workshops.

 The Possible Institution is part of a series of studies included in Swimming Pool’s programme which are devoted to the models of institutionality and processes of instituting today.
 More specifically, the objective of this project was to make sense of the relationship we have with various institutions as well as of the concepts we operate with, thereby also enabling us to identify new meanings and directions of instituting.
 Most of the participants invited to the project are artists and people close to the arts since we wanted to study the context of the cultural institution as such – the museum, academy, private art gallery, independent space, theatre, chitalishte (community cultural centre).
 That allowed us to respond to the problems in these traditional structures which seem to have been aggravated even further by the Covid-19 pandemic.